 The Lincoln County Courthouse, or its newly earned name, Million Dollar Courthouse sat abandoned for nearly 40 years before preservation happened and a museum was established.
 Today, visitors can bask in the glory of being inside a lasting remnant of Nevada’s rich mining history, complete with the attorney general’s office, a mining exhibit, relics from Pioche’s historic Post Office, the (allegedly haunted) courtroom, and original jail cell out back.

 Admission to Pioche’s MIllion Dollar Courthouse is free, though this enriching cultural center depends on donations.
 These contributions help with establishing and preservation of museum exhibits, and supports future additions to the property.
 When visiting this valuable historical resource, please consider making a donation!

 TripAdvisor® Traveler Rating

 13 REASONS TO STOP EVERYTHING AND GET TO PIOCHE

-A 1800s-era financed courthouse gone awry, the most concentrated pocket of State Parks in Nevada, Pioneer Graffiti and the best bar hopping for 100 miles exists in the off-the-path community of P...
+A 1800s-era financed courthouse gone awry, the largest cluster of Nevada State Parks, Pioneer Graffiti and the best bar hopping for 100 miles exists in the off-the-path community of Pioche.
+So, w...

 13 WAYS TO CASH IN ON THE STORIED GLORY OF THE MILLION DOLLAR COURTHOUSE